CianM11/aws-cloud-security/labs/01-iam-s3-cloudtrail/README.md

-AWS Cloud Security Lab – IAM, Secure Storage & Audit Logging Overview

-This lab focused on building and securing a basic AWS cloud environment while applying core cloud security principles.
-The objective was to understand how identity, access control, and audit logging work together in a real-world cloud setting, and how common misconfigurations can be detected and remediated.

-The lab was designed and executed using AWS Free Tier services.

-Objectives

-Deploy a basic AWS environment using best-practice defaults

-Apply least-privilege access using IAM roles instead of static credentials

-Secure cloud storage access

-Enable and analyse CloudTrail logs for audit visibility

-Simulate and remediate an IAM misconfiguration

-Architecture

-The lab environment consisted of:

-A custom VPC with a single subnet

-An EC2 instance running Amazon Linux

-An IAM role attached to the instance

-An S3 bucket used to test controlled access

-AWS CloudTrail enabled for management event logging

-The EC2 instance accessed AWS services using an IAM role, avoiding the use of access keys entirely.

-Key Implementation Steps
-1. Identity & Access Management

-Created an IAM role for EC2 with scoped permissions

-Attached the role directly to the instance

-Verified access to S3 using role-based credentials

-Confirmed no access keys were stored on the instance

-This reinforced the importance of avoiding long-lived credentials and relying on AWS-managed identity.

-2. Secure Storage Access

-Created an S3 bucket with restricted access

-Granted the EC2 IAM role permission to list and read objects

-Validated that access was denied when permissions were removed

-This demonstrated how IAM policies directly control access to cloud resources.

-3. Audit Logging with CloudTrail

-Enabled AWS CloudTrail for the account

-Observed management events such as:

-EC2 instance actions

-IAM role usage

-S3 access attempts

-Analysed event details including:

-Event source

-Identity context

-Timestamp and request metadata

-CloudTrail provided full visibility into who did what, and when.

-4. Misconfiguration Simulation & Remediation

-Intentionally applied an overly permissive IAM policy

-Verified that excessive permissions were granted

-Detected the change using CloudTrail logs

-Remediated the issue by tightening permissions to least privilege

-This step highlighted how easy it is to introduce risk through IAM misconfiguration, and how logging is critical for detection.

-Security Concepts Demonstrated

-Least-privilege access

-Role-based authentication

-Secure cloud storage permissions

-Auditability and accountability

-Misconfiguration detection and response

-Key Takeaways

-IAM roles are significantly more secure than access keys

-CloudTrail is essential for visibility and investigation

-Misconfigurations are a common source of cloud risk

-Secure defaults and monitoring reduce attack surface

-Cleanup

-All resources were terminated after completion to avoid ongoing costs.

-Tools & Services Used

-AWS EC2

-AWS IAM

-AWS S3

-AWS CloudTrail

-Amazon Linux
+# Lab 1 – AWS Cloud Security Foundations: IAM, Secure Storage & Audit Logging

+## Overview

+This lab focused on building and securing a **foundational AWS cloud environment** while applying core cloud security principles around **identity management, secure resource access, and audit logging**.
+The objective was to understand how IAM, storage permissions, and logging work together in a real-world AWS environment, and how misconfigurations can be detected and remediated.

+The lab was designed and executed using **AWS Free Tier services**, with an emphasis on secure defaults and cost-aware implementation.

+---

+## Objectives

+* Deploy a basic AWS environment using security best practices
+* Enforce **least-privilege access** using IAM roles instead of static credentials
+* Secure access to cloud storage resources
+* Enable and analyse **AWS CloudTrail** logs for audit visibility
+* Simulate and remediate an IAM misconfiguration

+---

+## Architecture Overview

+The lab environment consisted of the following components:

+* A custom **Amazon VPC** with a single subnet
+* An **EC2 instance** running Amazon Linux
+* An **IAM role** attached directly to the EC2 instance
+* An **Amazon S3 bucket** used to test controlled access
+* **AWS CloudTrail** enabled for management event logging

+The EC2 instance accessed AWS services exclusively via an IAM role, eliminating the use of long-lived access keys and reducing the risk of credential exposure.

+---

+## Key Implementation Steps

+### Identity & Access Management

+* Created an IAM role with **scoped permissions** for EC2
+* Attached the role directly to the EC2 instance
+* Verified access to S3 using **role-based credentials**
+* Confirmed that no access keys were stored on the instance

+This reinforced the importance of avoiding static credentials and relying on AWS-managed identity wherever possible.

+---

+### Secure Storage Access

+* Created an S3 bucket with restricted access controls
+* Granted the EC2 IAM role permission to list and read objects
+* Validated that access was denied when permissions were removed

+This demonstrated how IAM policies directly control access to cloud resources and how overly permissive policies can increase risk.

+---

+### Audit Logging with CloudTrail

+* Enabled AWS CloudTrail for account-level management events
+* Observed management activity including:

+  * EC2 instance operations
+  * IAM role usage
+  * S3 access attempts
+* Analysed event details such as:

+  * Event source
+  * Identity context
+  * Timestamps and request metadata

+CloudTrail provided full visibility into **who performed an action, what action was taken, and when it occurred**, supporting investigation and accountability.

+---

+### Misconfiguration Simulation & Remediation

+* Intentionally applied an **overly permissive IAM policy**
+* Verified that excessive permissions were granted
+* Detected the change using CloudTrail event history
+* Remediated the issue by restoring **least-privilege access**

+This step highlighted how easily IAM misconfigurations can introduce security risk and why logging is critical for detection and response.

+---

+## Security Concepts Demonstrated

+* Least-privilege access control
+* Role-based authentication
+* Secure cloud storage permissions
+* Auditability and accountability
+* Misconfiguration detection and remediation

+---

+## Key Takeaways

+* IAM roles are significantly more secure than access keys
+* CloudTrail is essential for audit visibility and security investigations
+* IAM misconfigurations are a common source of cloud security risk
+* Secure defaults combined with logging reduce the attack surface

+---

+## Cleanup

+All AWS resources were terminated after completion of the lab to avoid ongoing costs and unnecessary exposure.

+---

+## Tools & Services Used

+* Amazon EC2
+* AWS Identity and Access Management (IAM)
+* Amazon S3
+* AWS CloudTrail
+* Amazon Linux

+---

+## Notes

+Sensitive identifiers and account-specific details were redacted from screenshots and documentation to maintain security best practices.